bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 my HTML, commit the changes, finishing my HTML commit the changes.
-So I&apos;ve just done an update here online at GitHub, and if I pop open my GitHub desktop, go back to my test repo, you&apos;ll see, it doesn&apos;t say anything changed.
+So I&apos;ve just done an update here online at GitHub, and if I pop open my GitHub desktop, go back to my test repo, you&apos;ll see, it doesn&apos;t say anything changed.</p>

-But what I need to do is fetch origin because it needs to check it hasn&apos;t done that automatically.
+<p>But what I need to do is fetch origin because it needs to check it
+hasn&apos;t done that automatically.</p>

-One pull commit from the origin, let&apos;s pull origin.
+<p>One pull commit from the origin, let&apos;s pull origin.
 So now I pulled that down own and if I open up my file here, so I&apos;ve got my index, let&apos;s pop that open.
-Yes, we want to refresh, and you&apos;ll see, the code was added to this file.
+Yes, we want to refresh, and you&apos;ll see, the code was added to this file.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-8">1.8 Tools of Internet Publishing -- Part 3 (8:44)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-So now we&apos;ve written code on our computer, we&apos;ve linked it to our GitHub repository and we&apos;ve pulled and pushed code back and forth.
+<p>So now we&apos;ve written code on our computer, we&apos;ve linked it to our
+GitHub repository and we&apos;ve pulled and pushed code back and forth.</p>

-So this is how we&apos;re managing our repo.
+<p>So this is how we&apos;re managing our repo.
 And why do we want this code online?
-Because ultimately, we want to have this code pushed to a server that makes it live for everyone to see.
+Because ultimately, we want to have this code pushed to a server that makes it live for everyone to see.</p>

-So we&apos;re going to use GitHub Pages.
+<p>So we&apos;re going to use GitHub Pages.
 When we update our repository, it&apos;s going to automatically update GitHub pages.
 We don&apos;t have to push or pull anything there.
 And when we then surf our browser, we go to the GitHub Pages website and we&apos;ll see our website live.
-I want to emphasize, GitHub Pages is definitely a limited version of what a full website tool can do, like Amazon Web Services, AWS.
+I want to emphasize, GitHub Pages is definitely a limited version of what a full website tool can do, like Amazon Web Services, AWS.</p>

-But it&apos;s easier for us as new learners to get going and understanding this process.
+<p>But it&apos;s easier for us as new learners to get going and understanding
+this process.
 So let&apos;s figure out how to get GitHub Pages set up.
 We&apos;re back at our repository.